carlykelly/VBA-HW/README.md

 # Excel VBA Projects
+The projects in this repository were assignments completed for The George Washington University Data Analysis and Visualization Bootcamp.

 In order to have full functionality on these Excel VBA Projects please click "Enable Macros" when you open each file.

 In `Choose-Your-Story.xlsm` the user is asked to enter a number into a given cell, then press a number.
 Depending on the number that is pressed, a different pop up window will appear.